AbhisekhNayek/The-SegFault-Society-DSA-Edition/README.md

 ## **📖 Introduction**
 👋 Hi, I'm **Abhisekh Nayek!**

-I come from a farmer's family, and I’ve always been passionate about technology.
+I’ve always been passionate about technology.
 Despite my background, I worked my way up to becoming a **Software Engineer at Jobcode**.
 My journey has been full of challenges, but through **consistency, problem-solving, and a love for coding**, I’ve managed to grow my skills and help others do the same.

 This repository is my way of **giving back**—helping fellow programmers crack **DSA rounds** with a **structured and practical** approach.